The Minnesota COVID-19 Response website provides the latest information on COVID-19 for the State of Minnesota.

-- We will continue to provide updates as we receive them.
+- The Institute will continue to provide updates as we receive them.
 Additionally, updates should be provided through the USCIS website.

 For help with a legal issue, please call the Volunteer Lawyers Network (VLN) at 612-752-6677 to request a phone consultation with a lawyer.

 Taxes and Loans

 - New Tax Day: The federal income tax filing due date is extended from April 15, 2020, to July 15, 2020.
 The Minnesota Department of Revenue is also providing additional time until July 15, 2020, for taxpayers to file and pay 2019 Minnesota Individual Income Tax without any penalty and interest.

 - The Minnesota Department of Employment and Economic Development (DEED) is creating an emergency loan program to help Minnesota small business owners who need immediate assistance to meet their families’ basic needs during COVID-19 closures.